janbajana/script-helpers/README.md

 - "$5": build system Android/Win64/macOS/Linux
 - "$6": perform build or configuration only ON/OFF.
 If ON system will build and install project.

-Script will create cmake configuration in specified build folder.
+Script will configure cmake project in generated build folder.
 Be aware that calling the build script means clean and rebuild the project again.
-For faster development it is better to go directly to the generated build folder and call build `ninja` for example.
+For faster development it is better to go directly to the generated build folder and call build from there.
+For example `ninja` build.

-To configure and rebuild all projects call:
+To configure and rebuild all projects at ones call:

 `./setup-build-all-magnum.sh /d/Work/Git /d/Work/Git/build Release Win64`